What is House Rent Allowance (HRA)?

 What if you don’t receive HRA?

 Under Section 80GG, the deduction is allowed to an individual who pays rent without receiving any House Rent Allowance from an employer.
-Hence, check your Salary Slip to see if you are receiving any House Rent Allowance.
-If you do, you can’t claim a deduction for rent paid under section 80GG.
-So you can claim a deduction from total income if you:
+Hence, check the Salary Slip to see if there is any House Rent Allowance component in the salary break up.
+If not, a taxpayer can claim a deduction for rent paid under section 80GG.
+So a deduction can be claimed from total income if:

-- You or your spouse or minor children do not own residential accommodation at the place of employment
+- The taxpayer or their spouse or minor children do not own residential accommodation at the place of employment

 - Do not own self-occupied residential accommodation at any other place

-If all these conditions are fulfilled, a deduction is available as the least of the following amounts:
+If all the above conditions are fulfilled, a deduction is available as the least of the following amounts:

-- Rent paid less than 10% of the total income
+- Rent paid less 10% of the total income

 - 25% of the total income